 How to Apply Individual Lash Extensions: Step By Step

 Below we have included a selection of pictures, short tutorials and simple steps on how to apply lash extensions correctly.

-For these patches to sit comfortably for the duration of the lash application, it’s important to position then 3mm from the lower lash line.
+For these patches to sit comfortably for the duration of the lash application, it’s important to position them 3 mm from the lower lash line.